Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Breathing motions induced by spirals

-We start by studying the breathing modes induced by the spirals in the star-forming model in order to explore how the breathing motions vary between different age populations. \citet{Debattista2014} showed that the amplitudes of the breathing motion increases with height from the mid-plane; here we extend that earlier work but exploring how the amplitudes change as a function of both height and stellar age.
+We start by studying the breathing motions induced by the spirals in the star-forming model in order to explore how the breathing motions vary between different age populations.
+The self-consistent simulation of \citet{Debattista2014} showed that the amplitudes of the breathing motion increases with height from the mid-plane; here we extend that earlier work but exploring how the amplitudes change as a function of both height and stellar age.

 We define the breathing velocity, $V_{\rm breath} $, as \citep{Debattista2014, Widrowetal2014, Katzetal2018}: